jdbean/blog-mirror/_posts/2018-11-05-topological-search.md

 Solving this problem, however, isn't quite so straightforward as many of the string and array manipulation questions I typically get confronted with on a day to day basis.
 The question really requires diving into the topic of topological sorting of graphs.
 This question really excited me so I decided to sit down, put in the time, and work my way through a solution.

-What captured my attention about this problem is that its practical application was immediatly clear to me: this is dependency resolution.
+What captured my attention about this problem is that its practical application was immediatly clear: this is dependency resolution.
 In other words, the problem solved by this excercise is the same fundamental problem that many of the tools I rely on every single day address such as Bundler to install Ruby gem dependencies, Apt to manage package dependencies on my Debian GNU/Linux laptop, and Systemd to manage process initialization on my servers.

-Although the inputs in this excercise are Arrays, they are ultimately describing the edges of a directed graph, *i.e.* a graph in which nodes have a one-way or directional relationship to adjacent nodes.
-In this case the directionaly is the `dependency -> dependant` relationship between some of the task nodes.
+Although the inputs in this excercise are arrays, they represent the edges of a directed graph, *i.e.* a graph in which nodes have a one-way or directional relationship to adjacent nodes.
+In this case the directionality is the `dependency -> dependant` relationship between some of the task nodes.

 According to [Wikipedia](https://en.wikipedia.org/wiki/Topological_sorting), topoligcal sorting of a directed graph can be described as

->a linear ordering of its vertices such that for every directed edge *uv* from vertex *u* to vertex *v*, *u* comes before *v* in the ordering.
+>[...] a linear ordering of its vertices such that for every directed edge *uv* from vertex *u* to vertex *v*, *u* comes before *v* in the ordering.
 For instance, the vertices of the graph may represent tasks to be performed, and the edges may represent constraints that one task must be performed before another; in this application, a topological ordering is just a valid sequence for the tasks.
 A topological ordering is possible if and only if the graph has no directed cycles, that is, if it is a directed acyclic graph (DAG).
 Any DAG has at least one topological ordering, and algorithms are known for constructing a topological ordering of any DAG in linear time.

 Simple right?
 So how do we actually implement topological sorting and solve the problem at hand?
-Let's consider a sample data set.

 Lets say that we are given a list of projects and their respective dependency relationships in the following form:

 ```ruby
 tasks = ["a", "b", "c", "d", "e", "f", "g"]